survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 If your code is using JavaScript features not supported by Node, or other language like TypeScript, you should compile the code in two ways:

 * To ES5, and use this files as the `main` entry point.
 It will be used by Node.
 * To ES5 except ECMAScript modules (ESM), and use it as the `module` entry point.
-It will be used by bundlers, like webpack.
+It will be used by bundlers.
 This will allow them to do tree shaking.

 **package.json**